Mobilizing Californians to protect their homes, communities and environment from wildfires

 Since its formation in 1993, California Fire Safe Council (CFSC) has united Californians to speak with one voice about fire safety.
 CFSC is a leader in encouraging grassroots movements which make communities more Fire Safe, Firewise and Fire Adapted.

-CFSC, a statewide non-profit organization, receives federal grants from agencies like the U.S. Forest Service, Bureau of Land Management, National Park Service and state agencies.
+CFSC, a statewide non-profit organization, receives federal grants from agencies like the U.S. Forest Service, Bureau of Land Management, and National Park Service.
 These funds provide grant monies to local Fire Safe Councils and other community organizations in California using CFSC’s innovative online Grants Clearinghouse.
 The Clearinghouse enhances existing relationships between communities and state and federal agencies, and helps create new relationships by expanding funding opportunities for eligible organizations and agencies.

 Through its work with federal & state agencies and Fire Safe Councils, CFSC reaches hundreds of thousands of homeowners and business owners throughout California annually.

 CFSC is governed by a statewide Board of Directors composed of experts in forestry management, wildfire prevention, and associated fields.
 The Board members understand the unique concerns of the wildland urban interface.
 The current Board of Directors includes personnel from federal, state or county agencies, education sectors, insurance and utility companies, and organizations concerned with protecting our state’s forest.
 Board members focus on planning, monitoring the organization’s financial health, ensuring legal responsibilities are met, and supporting organizational growth and development.